 Is Adwords working for your business?
 If not, then it’s likely you are making one or more common mistakes that can be easily fixed.
-As a Google Adwords certified expert, I’ve seen many errors that lead to high advertising costs, low return on investment and total failure of accounts that lead to frustration.
+As a Google Adwords expert, I’ve seen many errors that lead to high advertising costs, low return on investment and total failure of accounts that lead to frustration.

 I’ve listed here some of the major reasons why many accounts fail, and I hope this will help you to turn your account fortunes around:

 Creating adwords campaigns without goals is a major reason behind many failures.
 Without clear goals it will take you a long time to figure out whether your account is performing well or not and by then it could be too late.
 You will have spent a lot of money with little results and you are also likely to prematurely end your campaigns because you think it is not working.